Prospective Students

 • Coupled surface–subsurface modeling

-• Machine learning or decision support tools for water management
+• Decision support tools for water management

 • Salt water intrusion and contaminant transport modeling